nduka145/jenkins-kubernetes/README.md

-# jenkins-kubernetes
-Installing jenkins on Kubernetes
+# Installing jenkins on Kubernetes

 ## Steps to Install Jenkins on Kubernetes